luogen1996/SimREC/DATA_PRE_README.md

 ```
 ​	For Flickr and merged pre-training data, we provide the pre-processed json files: [flickr.json](https://1drv.ms/u/s!AmrFUyZ_lDVGim3OYlbaTGP7hzZV?e=rhFf29), [merge.json](https://1drv.ms/u/s!AmrFUyZ_lDVGim7ufJ41Z0anf0A4?e=vraV1O).

-​	Note that merged pre-training data contains the training data from RefCOCO *train*,  RefCOCO+ *train*, RefCOCOg  *train*, Referit *train*, Flickr *train* and VG.
-We also remove the images appearing the validation and testing set.
+​	Note that the merged pre-training data contains the training data from RefCOCO *train*,  RefCOCO+ *train*, RefCOCOg  *train*, Referit *train*, Flickr *train* and VG.
+We also remove the images appearing the validation and testing set of RefCOCO, RefCOCO+ and RefCOCOg.

 4. At this point the directory  $DATA_PREP should look like:
 ```